Art can use light to convey emotion, conceptual thought, or make a statement; it transcends language.

 Artists have always used light to emphasize certain aspects of their works of art.
 How light bathes a basket of fruit, for example, or shines on a pearl earring, can accentuate an art work’s attributes.
 The contrast of darkness with lightness can be alluring.
 Chiaroscuro, for example, is a technique using a stark contrast between light and dark to create dramatic compositions, most famously used by artists such as Caravaggio, Rembrandt and Goya.
 In modern and contemporary art, only the medium has changed.

-Today, some artists use light itself as art.
+Light can be used to light works of art.
+Some artists use light itself as art.
 Light art, as it’s come to be known, can take multiple media forms, including sculpture, installation, and performance.
 Artists can use colors, angles and shadows to create their work.
 You may have seen more of what’s called light art than you realize; neon signs, holographic images projected on a building, abstract light fixtures or light sculptures.
 Light art dominates museums as well as commercial and residential spaces, making it a prominent and accessible art form.

 Background on light art